 - More changes per day lessens the need for super absorbent incontinence products.
 Superabsorbent products (30+ ounces capacity), which enable less changes per day, are popular in aging-at-home environments, but they cost more on a per piece basis.
 In an Assisted Living environment, it’s common for caregivers to change residents six to eight times per day.
 With a higher frequency of changes, it is not necessary to purchase superabsorbent products when “value” selections will stretch your dollars much further.

 - Use Booster Pads for Overnight Use and for Male “Leakers.”
-A booster pad is simply an additional layer of absorption material that works inside of a traditional pull-up or diaper.
-Booster pads, which are commonly for overnight use, can add an additional 8–14 ounces of absorption material and transform a value diaper into a superabsorbent diaper.
+A booster pad is simply an additional layer of absorption material that transforms valuable leakproof diapers for adults into a super-absorbent diapers.
 For men who sleep on their side, incontinence manufacturers recommend wrapping a booster pad around their penis to help with leaking that may occur overnight.

 - Don’t use mass market brands found at “big box” stores or national drug store chains.
 Simply put, the big consumer packaged goods (CPG) companies put their money into advertising and paying for shelf space and not into the absorbency or quality of their products.
 Many caregivers come to us highly frustrated with the performance of CPG and store brands.
 This is why we recommend investing in quality incontinence products that will make your loved one more comfortable and stretch your family’s hard-earned dollar.

 - Write your incontinence directives on a piece of posterboard and tape it to where the incontinence supplies are stored.
 This dovetails with getting to know your loved one’s caregivers (#1 above) and ensures that your directives are plainly communicated for any new staff or nighttime staff.